 The wail of anguish was both audible and unseemly.
 Steven Gerrard’s attempted through pass for Luis Suarez had not been well calibrated, but the Uruguayan’s petulant reaction to a badly weighted delivery appeared disproportionate.

 As Newcastle United exerted growing control during Sunday’s 2-0 win over Liverpool at St James Park in Newcastle upon Tyne, so the body language of Kenny Dalglish’s players hinted at inter-camp tensions.
+Even worse, a few looked ready to wave white flags.

 It was an impression reinforced by a post-game tweet from Suarez.
 “Difficult moments after the last matches,” he posted.
 “We must continue to work until the end.”
 By the time the final whistle blew on Liverpool’s sixth defeat in seven Premier League games, Andy Carroll had stormed down Newcastle’s tunnel, swearing and looking close to tears after being substituted, whereas José Reina reflected on a needless red card after an idiotic attempted head butt.
 As if the club’s worst league run since 1953-1954 and a haul of eight points from a possible 36 during 2012 was not bad enough, Dalglish’s squad had added indiscipline to their problems.